opalinn/bioniformatics_workshop/practice_1/lab_journal_practice_1.md

 **Dropped: 128 (0,03%)**

-If we increase the quality score at all steps to 30, we will filter out more reads and fewer reads will go into analysis
+If we increase the quality score at all steps to 30, we will filter out more reads and fewer reads will go into analysis.

 Input Read Pairs: 455876